Back

 Play the game first to familiarize yourself with it.
 You can move using the ASDW keys, fire your current weapon with the left mouse button, jump with the space bar, run by holding the Shift key and aim with the right mouse button and change your weapon using the mouse wheel.
 This version only features the Highrise level.

-In order to re-create the game sound in FMOD, you'll need to delete the original soundbanks, which are located at the ShooterGame FMOD\Content\FMOD\Desktop folder.
-You'll also need the FMOD 101 course files you can download here (18.3 MB) and the FMOD 201 course files here (724.5 MB).
+In order to recreate the game sound in FMOD, you'll need to delete the original soundbanks, which are located at the ShooterGame FMOD\Content\FMOD\Desktop folder.
+You'll also need the course files you can dowlonad here:

 101: Sound Design